 Helping Victims of Wernicke's Encephalopathy Disease

-Have you or a loved one suffered from Wernicke’s Encephalopathy or Wernicke-Korsakoff Syndrome due to a misdiagnosis or medical negligence?
 The attorneys at The Snapka Law Firm have three decades of experience fighting for the rights of medical malpractice victims.
 Our firm recently secured a verdict in excess of $14,000,000 for a client who, after a routine bariatric surgery, suffered severe neurological impairment as a result of Wernicke’s.
 If you or a family member were injured due to negligence resulting in Wernicke-Korsakoff syndrome, please call our firm today for a free and confidential case review.

-Do You Have a Wernicke’s Korsakoff SYNDROME Lawsuit?
+Do You Have A Wernicke’s Korsakoff Syndrome Lawsuit?

 Wernicke’s encephalopathy can impact anyone if certain symptoms exist and are not properly and immediately treated.
 The consequences of such negligence are often devastating, not only for the affected individual that suffers injury, but for loved ones as well.
 The mental, physical, and financial strains of caring for a family member with severe neurological issues is a tremendous burden.
 If a medical professional or facility was at fault you and your family deserve compensation enough to:

-Is Wernicke-korsakoff syndrome Preventable?
+Is Wernicke-Korsakoff Syndrome Preventable?

 Wernicke-Korsakoff Syndrome and Wernicke’s Encephalopathy are 100% preventable and their symptoms should be diagnosed by medical professionals long before they cause permanent damage.
 The disease is typically reversible in the early stages; however, when early signs are misdiagnosed by a healthcare professional it can progress and cause permanent brain damage.
 In such situations, medical professionals and facilities may be held liable for damages in a medical negligence lawsuit.